cesarderio/reading-notes/401-reading-notes/class-42.md

 [Google and AI](https://gizmodo.com/in-reversal-google-says-its-ai-will-not-be-used-for-we-1826649327)

-* After employess protested, Google decided to end its involvement with "Project Maven".
+* After employees protested, Google decided to end its involvement with "Project Maven".
 It is a Pentagon pilot program which uses AI to review and analyze drone footage.
-This ties into the General Ethical Principal shown above.
+This ties into the General Ethical Principle shown above.
 These employees have now gotten google to move closer towards creating things that benefit society.

 [Microsoft Employees demand end of ICE contract](https://web.archive.org/web/20211124172013/https://www.nytimes.com/2018/06/19/technology/tech-companies-immigration-border.html)